Mission & Mandate

 In program services the facility offers visual and performing arts programs for children through to adult.
 Special workshops, adjunct program activities and weekly classes are offered in music, dance, visual arts, ceramics, theatre and literary arts.
 In any given week, the centre offers 225 classes plus another 220 private or semi-private lessons in music and speech arts at the Shadbolt and facilitates another 45 programs in the community – either at other city recreation centres or community schools.

-In addition to the indoor activities each year, the Shadbolt Centre annually hosts popular outdoor special events on behalf of the City such as the Rhododendron Festival in May, the Burnaby Discovery Day Festival and Symphony in the Park in July and the Burnaby Blues + Roots Festival each August in its new refurbished 10,000 seat natural amphitheatre.
+In addition to the indoor activities each year, the Shadbolt Centre annually hosts popular outdoor special events on behalf of the City such as the Rhododendron Festival in May, Symphony in the Park in July and the Burnaby Blues + Roots Festival each August in its 10,000 seat natural amphitheatre.